aragon/osx-plugin-template-hardhat/USAGE_GUIDE.md

 ### Testing

-Go to the `packages/contracts/test` folder and
+The `packages/contracts/test` folder contains pre-written unit and integration tests that you can adapt and extend.

 #### Unit Testing

-Go to the `packages/contracts/test/unit-testing` folder and
+The `packages/contracts/test/integration-testing` folder contains

-- adapt the `plugin.ts` plugin implementation contract
+- plugin implementation contract unit tests in the `plugin.ts` file
-- adapt the `plugin-setup.ts` plugin setup contract (see [our docs](https://devs.aragon.org/docs/osx/how-to-guides/plugin-development/upgradeable-plugin/setup)).
+- containing plugin setup contract unit tests in the `plugin-setup.ts` file

+Adapt and extend the tests according to your changes and plugin features.

 #### Integration Testing

-The `packages/contracts/test/integration-testing` contains
+The `packages/contracts/test/integration-testing` folder contains

-- the `setup-processing.ts` setup processing tests
-- `deployment.ts` deployment tests

-The integration tests already provided will test if you plugin setup can in the `packages/contracts/deploy` should already be sufficient to deploy the first version of your plugin, e.g. to sepolia via

-Go to the `packages/contracts/test/integration-testing` folder and

-- adapt the `setup-processing.ts` setup processing tests
+- setup processing integration tests in the `setup-processing.ts` file

-- adapt the `deployment.ts` deployment tests
+- deployment integration tests in the `deployment.ts` file

+The integration tests already provide basic tests for your plugin.
+Adapt and extend them where needed.

 ### Deployment Scripts